pydantic/pydantic/docs/concepts/unions.md

 The union match which produced the highest exactness score will be considered the best match.

-!!! details "Smart Mode Algorithm"
+??? info "Smart Mode Algorithm"

     In smart mode, the following steps are taken to try to select the best match for the input: